wo-language/wo/justifications.md

 For example, enforcing the type before the variable name is universally disagreed on, so this could just be an additional option, not the Wo default.
 If a feature isn't restrictive, then it doesn't need a flag.

+That means there are these types of features: Those enforced without an option, those that are on by default, those that are off by default.
+All of them except experimental or "indifferent" ones would be enabled by default.

 ## Conventions

 ### Variable naming

-One of the very first things I realized when I first started programming is that using 1 or 2 length variable names in most situations was incredibly bad practice that leads to misunderstandings.
+One of the very first things I learned when I started programming is that using 1 or 2 length variable names in most situations was incredibly bad practice that leads to misunderstandings.
 You probably already know why, but in case you don't, I will explain below.

 Let's say you came across this, 40 lines deep into a function: